Forensic accounting header graphic with desk and office supplies illustration

 Economic Damages and Lost Profits

-When a breach of contract, tort, or business interruption causes financial harm, the damaged party must prove the amount of their loss with reasonable certainty.
-Forensic accountants calculate economic damages using accepted methodologies — such as the “but for” approach — to establish what the plaintiff would have earned absent the defendant’s conduct.
-This work forms the financial backbone of commercial litigation.
-Read more: how lost profits are calculated in business interruption and contract disputes.
+When a breach of contract, tort, or business interruption causes financial harm, the damaged party must prove the amount of loss with reasonable certainty.
+Forensic accountants quantify those losses using accepted methodologies.
+Learn more about our economic damages services and how lost profits are calculated in business interruption and contract disputes.

 How a Forensic Accountant Works (Process Overview)

-Understanding the forensic accountant’s process helps attorneys and clients know what to expect and how to prepare.
+Understanding the forensic accountant’s process helps attorneys and clients know what to expect and how to structure the engagement for maximum effectiveness.

 1. Initial consultation and scope definition.
-The forensic accountant meets with counsel to understand the legal theory, identify the key financial questions, and define the scope of work.
-Early engagement is critical — it allows the expert to guide discovery requests and preserve relevant financial evidence.
+The forensic accountant meets with counsel to understand the legal theory, identify the key financial issues, and define the scope of work.
+This is the stage at which document preservation priorities and early discovery strategy are also addressed.

 2. Document collection and review.
-The forensic accountant requests and reviews financial records: bank statements, tax returns, general ledgers, payroll records, contracts, invoices, and financial statements.
-The breadth of documents reviewed depends on the complexity of the matter.
+The forensic accountant requests and reviews financial records: bank statements, tax returns, general ledgers, payroll records, QuickBooks files, loan applications, and any other documents relevant to the financial issues in dispute.

 3. Analysis and investigation.
 Using specialized software and investigative techniques, the forensic accountant traces funds, identifies anomalies, reconstructs financial records, and applies appropriate methodologies to quantify damages or identify fraud.